Welcome to The Purple Painted Lady on-line shopping cart

-The Purple Painted Lady- you not only receive your products, but get me too!
-That is in the sense of having your very own Annie Sloan Chalk Paint Consultant.
+That is in the sense of having your very own Chalk Paint® Consultant.

-I am available to answer questions regarding color selection help, application, and troubleshooting, etc.
+I am available to answer questions regarding color selection, application, and troubleshooting, etc.

-I am only an email or phone call away!
+I am always only an email or phone call away!

-ALL of Annie Sloan’s beautiful colors ARE IN Stock!
-Including her newest- Antoinette!
+ALL of Annie Sloan’s 30 beautiful colors ARE IN Stock!

 This amazing “girls’ paint” requires no stripping, priming, sanding or prep at all … and boys can use it too!